reverentgeek/okta.github.io/_source/_posts/2019-07-25-container-security-a-developer-guide.md

 Containers are hugely powerful, but with great power comes great responsibility.
 By implementing best practices and automating them with continuous integration (CI), you can save lots of time and deliver flexible, agile software.

-To learn more about container security, read our [Developer’s Guide to Docker](/blog/2017/05/10/developers-guide-to-docker-part-1).
+To learn more about container security, read our [Developer's Guide to Docker](/blog/2017/05/10/developers-guide-to-docker-part-1).
 For more awesome content, follow [@oktadev](https://twitter.com/oktadev) on Twitter, like us on [Facebook](https://www.facebook.com/oktadevelopers/), or subscribe to [our YouTube channel](https://www.youtube.com/c/oktadev).